allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 It is also not possible to sort by time field, which is another inconvenience.
 If we want to have sorting queries, we have to create an additional index.

-Although these two lacking indexes may seem to be an easy thing to fix, we must remember that it involves additional use of disc space as well as longer indexing time during the saving of the document, which means that the benefits stemming from the use of time series will be somewhat reduced.
+Although these two missing indexes may seem to be an easy thing to fix, we must remember that it involves additional use of disc space as well as longer indexing time during the saving of the document, which means that the benefits stemming from the use of time series will be somewhat reduced.